humanitycodes/www/coursework/lessons/slides/rails-regex-format-validations.md

 "Fightclub"
 ```

 We want to catch that too - and this is where things get a little more complicated.
-While all the letters of the alphabet just mean "look for this letter", a lot of other characters have special meaning in regex.
-For example, `?` doesn't look for a literal question mark.
-Instead, it's a __modifier__, meaning it modifies whatever's right before it.
+We need a regular expression that means looks for "fight club" with or without a space.
+To do this, we'll use a question mark.
+In regex, while all the letters of the alphabet just mean "look for this letter," a lot of other characters have special meanings.
+The character `?` doesn't look for a literal question mark.
+Instead, it's a __modifier__: it modifies whatever's right before it. __`?` means that the preceding character may or may not be present.__

-In regex, `?` means "whatever is before me _might_ be here".
-This will be really useful for helping us catch both "Fight Club" as two words and "Fightclub" as one word:

 ``` ruby
 /Fight ?Club/i